TIBCOSoftware/snappydata/docs/reference/snappydata_properties/snappydata-properties.md

 # SnappyData Properties

-SnappyData, a database server cluster, has three main components - Locator, Server, and Lead.
+The cluster has three main components - Locator, Server, and Lead.

 In this document, we provide the syntax and description of the properties you can set for each component.
-For information refer to [configuring the cluster](configuration.md).
+For information on configuring the cluster refer to [configuring the cluster](configuration.md).

 The following topics are covered in this section: